 The lower rate of treatment failure in the cabotegravir arm compared to the efavirenz arm was driven by lower virological response rates (10% vs 16%) and fewer withdrawals, due to the occurrence of adverse events (3% vs 13%), the researchers.

-Generally Cabotegravir was safe and well tolerated.
-At 96 weeks, 51% of cabotegravir recipients - again with little difference between doses - and 68% of efavirenz beneficiaries reported adverse effects related to treatment events of any severity.
+Usually Cabotegravir was safe and well tolerated.
+At 96 weeks, 51% of cabotegravir recipients - again with little difference between doses - and 68% of efavirenz recipients reported treatment-related adverse events of any severity.
 In particular; side effects on the central nervous system such as dizziness (6% vs 23%) and insomnia (4% vs 15%) were more common with efavirenz.